circleci/circleci-docs/jekyll/_cci2/api-permissions.md

 ## Overview

-There are two major uses for API tokens:
+There are two kinds of API tokens.

-1. To view the **status** of a build.
-2. To view the **artifacts** of a build.

-In both cases, CircleCI provides read-only access.
+  1. **Personal**:
+  These tokens are used to interact with the CircleCI API and grant full read and write permissions.
+  2. **Project**:
+  These tokens provide information about specific projects and only grant read permissions.

 ## Steps